kevin5335711/elastic_QE/README.md

 # elastic_QE

-make sure ur all opt.sout  opt.in are prepared
+make sure all ur opt.sout and opt.in are prepared

 1. makedata.pl to make ur data files for 00elastic_QE.pl